Instagram Updates Of The Year So Far

 There have also been testing going on this month which might have been successful throughout the year … or not.

 A Little Change This March

 During the month of March, online business was booming more than ever.
 So it’s safe to say that the next developing Instagram update was towards shopping.
 Instagram checkout.
 Instagram took the lead in the industry by taking shopping to a whole new level of simplicity.
-Now, users can complete their purchase without actually leaving the app.
-No more web browsers, no more redirecting, no more lags.
+Now, users can complete their purchases without actually leaving the app.
+No more web browsers, no more redirecting, no more lag.
 All you have to do is identify your name, email, billing, and shipping information and you’re good to go.
 Once you’ve made your first purchase, Instagram will secure your information for all future purchases.

 Shopping made easy as 1, 2, 3.